If you’re a fan of flat whites but are looking for a dairy-free alternative, here’s a yummy recipe for you to try!

 1. Add a fresh filter to the AeroPress filter cap and twist it to your AeroPress cylinder.

-2. Place the AeroPress on a mug that is steady and won’t slip when pressing down.
+2. Place the AeroPress on a stable mug that won’t slip when you press down.

 3. Add the finely ground coffee to the cylinder and boil about half a cup of water in the meantime.

-4. Set your cup with AeroPress on a kitchen scale so you can measure the water.
+4. Set your AeroPress cup on a kitchen scale to measure the water.

 5. Add 80 grams of water to the coffee-filled cylinder.

-6. Stir for 10 seconds with the stirring wand that was included with the AeroPress.
+6. Stir for 10 seconds using the stirring wand that came with the AeroPress.

 7. After the 10 seconds have passed, remove the stirring wand from the cylinder.